-Pitt Street Station - walking interchange and transfer requirements continued
+Gadigal Station - walking interchange and transfer requirements continued

-Item Description Future station integration contin nued Safe, convenient, efficient and sufficient pedestrian access and transfer outcome Safe, convenient, efficient and sufficient pedestrian access and transfer to and from and between transport modes was developed through the design process and sup through various documents including: urban design and road design reports pedestrian modeling reports a road safety audit technical notes supporting Works Authorisation Deeds (WADs) Pitt Street Station Design and Precinct Plan (SDPP) The Sydney City Centre Access Strategy.
-Transfer to and from bike parking Class C bike racks will be provided on the northern footpath of Park Street and the respectively.
-Transfer to and from other rail Pitt Street Station will be an alternative to Town Hall, St James and Museum Station using existing pedestrian desire lines.
-Transfer to and from light rail Pitt Street Station will support easy transfer between the new metro and the CBD a footpath widening along the northern kerb of Park Street, between Pitt and Cast footpath widening along the southern kerb of Bathurst Street immediately outsic widening the crossing across the Pitt Street (north) approach of the signalised int widening the crossing across the Pitt Street (south) approach of the signalised int Transfer to and from bus Pitt Street Station will provide easy transfer to existing bus stops on Park, Castlerea Transfer to and from taxi The station will provide easy access to the taxi ranks in Pitt Street.
-New pedestrian infrastructure by Sydney Metro The following pedestrian infrastructure is proposed to be delivered in conjunction of footpath widening along the southern kerb of Bathurst Street between Pitt Street kerb extension along the northern kerb of Park Street just east of the intersection widening of the signalised pedestrian crossing across the Pitt Street (south) approximation of the signalised pedestrian crossing across the Pitt Street (north) approximation.
-New pedestrian infrastructure by others The following pedestrian infrastructure is proposed to be delivered by others in the • footpath widening along the southern kerb of Bathurst Street for the full frontage • removal of 'green-on-green' conflicts at the intersections of Park and Castlereage • Sydney Square (City of Sydney).
+Item Description Future station integration continu ued Safe, convenient, efficient and sufficient pedestrian access and Safe, convenient, efficient and sufficient pedestrian access and transfer to and from the station and between transport modes was developed through the design process and supported Transport and pedestrian analyses were used to provide the high quality provisions identified above, which enable the following outcomes: transfer outcome through various documents including: • urban design and road design reports • sufficient public domain and footpath space to accommodate pedestrian flows in the vicinity of the station pedestrian modeling reports • safe pedestrian crossings (signalised) at surrounding intersections which provide direct paths of travel along pedestrian desire lines. a road safety audit technical notes supporting Works Authorisation Deeds (WADs) Pitt Street Station Design and Precinct Plan (SDPP) The Sydney City Centre Access Strategy.
+All outcomes were designed to comply with relevant legislation and guidelines such as the Disability Discrimination Act, DSAPT and Austroads guides.
+Transfer to and from bike parking Transfer to and from other rail Gadigal Station will be an alternative to Town Hall, St James and Museum Stations.
+As a result, transfer between the new metro and Town Hall, St James and Museum Stations will be possible using existing pedestrian desire lines.
+Transfer to and from light rail Gadigal Station will support easy transfer between the new metro and the CBD and South-East Light Rail (CSELR) through: • footpath widening along the northern kerb of Park Street, between Pitt and Castlereagh streets • footpath widening along the southern kerb of Bathurst Street immediately outside Gadigal South • widening the crossing across the Pitt Street (north) approach of the signalised intersection with Park Street • widening the crossing across the Pitt Street (south) approach of the signalised intersection with Bathurst Street.
+Transfer to and from bus Gadigal Station will provide easy transfer to existing bus stops on Park, Castlereagh and Elizabeth streets.
+Transfer to and from taxi xi The station will provide easy access to the taxi ranks in Pitt Street.
+New pedestrian infrastructure by Sydney Metro The following pedestrian infrastructure is proposed to be delivered in conjunction with the Gadigal North and Gadigal South plazas: • footpath widening along the southern kerb of Bathurst Street between Pitt Street and the access driveway into 137-139 Bathurst Street, Sydney • kerb extension along the northern kerb of Park Street just east of the intersection with Pitt Street • widening of the signalised pedestrian crossing across the Pitt Street (south) approach to the intersection with Park Street. • widening of the signalised pedestrian crossing across the Pitt Street (north) approach to the intersection with Park Street.
+New pedestrian infrastructure by others The following pedestrian infrastructure is proposed to be delivered by others in the vicinity of the footpath widening along the southern kerb of Bathurst Street for the full frontage of 115-123 Bathurst Street for the full frontage of 115-123 Bathurst Streen-on-green' conflicts at the intersections of Park and Castlereagh streets, Bathurst Sydney Square (City of Sydney). hurst Street, Sydney (Greenland Group)